Looking for Assistance in Crafting a Professional CV? Reach out to me today!

-There three main styles of CVs:
+There are three main styles of CVs:

-Functional or skills-based CV :
+The functional or skills-based CV

 Reverse Chronological CV: